mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Stop Button Vertical Margins
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will add the entered number of pixels to offset margins of the stop button from the speed buttons and bottom of screen.
+If this preferences is enabled, |ED| will add the entered number of pixels to offset margins of the stop button from the speed buttons and bottom of screen.
 This is useful if you find it difficult to get the zero speeds on the vertical sliders without accidently touching the Stop Button.

 Only relevant to the following Throttle Screen layouts: